jimpil/scoped-values-clj/README.md

 ### Nesting
 Re-scoping (i.e. nested `scoping`) is fully supported, just like re-binding (via `binding`).

+## Caveats/Limitations

+Unfortunately, when declaring scoped-values via `defscoped`, what you get is actually a wrapper type (i.e. `DerefableScopedValue`), which implements `clojure.lang.IDeref`.
+You see, it's kind of impossible to have a raw `java.lang.ScopedValue`, or a proxy of it, because:

+1. `clojure.lang.IDeref` is **not** a protocol, so it cannot be extended
+2. `java.lang.ScopedValue` is a **final** class, so it cannot be inherited from

+Therefore, until the Clojure team adds native support, we have to deal with some kind of wrapper type, and that presents a challenge, because now, code that deals with instances created via `defscoped` VS _native_ ones, has to look different!
+More specifically, you cannot call `deref` on a _native_ `java.lang.ScopedValue`, so you have to manually call `.get` on it.

 ## Requirements

 - Java 24 (or greater)